 Finally, I was diagnosed with epilepsy.
-It was a really scary time as a child, because one day I’m just a normal kid doing normal things, and all of a sudden my world is tossed upside down and there is this big, scary diagnosis, and no one could tell us why I had developed this disease.
+It was a really scary time as a child, because one day I was just a normal kid doing normal things, and all of a sudden my world was tossed upside down and there was this big, scary diagnosis, and no one could tell us why I had developed this disease.

 The hits keep coming

-That wasn’t all.
 I could no longer ride carnival rides or rollercoasters for fear the stress on my brain could trigger a seizure.
 I could no longer watch movies or play with flashing lights, as strobe lights can be triggers.
 I couldn’t even swim for a while, especially while undergoing testing for the cause of my epilepsy, for fear I might have a seizure in the pool and drown.
 It really changed my life as a child, and throughout my years as I was growing up.
-It was a hard pill to swallow at times.
+It was a hard pill to swallow.

 Luckily, my mom and dad were my rocks.
 They were, and still are, true advocates for my health and always made sure I took care of myself.
 I am so grateful that no matter what happened or how the outside world reacted to my epilepsy, my parents were always there for me.
 They helped me learn to take care of myself by taking my medicine twice a day, getting enough sleep, eating well and doing the best I could.

 At the time I was diagnosed with epilepsy, there was not nearly as much support for people living with the disease and their caregivers as there is today.
 One thing that was always somewhat embarrassing and hard for me to do was to inform my teachers that I had epilepsy.
-It always makes people uncomfortable when you tell them; they do not really know how to react, or they will give a nervous giggle or an uncomfortable squirm, crack a joke about it or, in the best-case scenario, ask what to do if I have a seizure.
+It always makes people uncomfortable when you tell them; they didn't really know how to react.
+They would give a nervous giggle or an uncomfortable squirm, crack a joke about it or, in the best-case scenario, ask what to do if I have a seizure.
 It always just made me feel like a weirdo being “that kid” in the teacher’s class with a “problem,” and I had a hard time initiating that discussion.

 My mom always kept at me, though.
 She did her part in talking to the school nurse, but I was in charge of discussing it with my teachers.
 She always reminded me how important it was for me to be strong and have confidence to talk to my teachers, because Mom would not be there to help at school if something happened to me.
 I’m glad that in today’s world, there are robust epilepsy plans available that parents can fill out with details of every aspect of first aid, medication, who to call … everything in the event a seizure occurs in a classroom or elsewhere.